 -Being low in contamination or high in homogeneity

 -Refractory and resistant to deformation or melting at high temperatures

 -Being dense, hard and low in porosity

-It is possible to throw many grogged bodies on the potters wheel in relative comfort if as many as possible of the following are true: the body base is fine and plastic, the grog is of a narrow range of sizes, the grog has a flatter particle shape, the grog content is below 20%, the body is fairly soft.
-But it will be too abrasive on the hands if to many of the following are true: the body-base itself is not smooth (e.g. already has a range of sizes from sand and coarser clay particles), it is stiffer, the grog particles exist in a range of sizes (from very small), the grog particles are rounder or the percentage is higher.
+It is possible to throw many grogged bodies on the potter's wheel in relative comfort if as many as possible of the following are true: the body base is fine and highly plastic, the grog is of a narrow range of smaller sizes, particles have a flatter or angular shape, the grog content is below 20%, the clay is soft.

 Examples of various sized grogs from CE Minerals, Christy Minerals, Plainsman Clays.
 Grogs are added to clays, especially those used for sculpture, hand building and industrial products like brick and pipe (to improve drying properties).
 The grog reduces the drying shrinkage and individual particles terminate micro-cracks as they develop (larger grogs are more effective at the latter, smaller at the former).
 Grogs having a narrower range of particle sizes (vs. ones with a wide range of sizes) are often the most effective additions.
 Grogs having a thermal expansion close to that of the fired body, a low porosity, lighter color and minimal iron contamination are the most sought after (and the most expensive).

 The SIAL grog is made by RHI Refractories.
 Christy is from Christy Minerals.
 The Mullite is not really a grog but neither is it a powder, it is made by Mulcoa Refractories.